StatRock/eips/VsCodeConfig.md

 A couple of optional settings you might want to configure:

-* If the markdown preview continually popping up is driving you crazy, add `"instantmarkdown.autoOpenBrowser": false,` to the beginning of the file.
+* If the markdown preview continually popping up is driving you crazy, add `"instantmarkdown.autoOpenBrowser": false,` to the beginning of the file, just inside the first set of {}.

 Also, the first time you open this project, Visual Studio Code will recommend that you install a bunch of extensions.
 You want them.